Read more

 Over a 30-year career in the South African Police Service, Dr Olivier served first as a Detective and later in the Education component.
 He then continued his service to the field in higher education as Chief Lecturer in Investigation of Crime at Technicon SA (now UNISA) for 10 years.
 Even after retirement, he remained committed to developing others through the co-supervision of D-Tech and M-Tech: Forensic Investigation students at UNISA until his passing on 10 April 2021.

-As South Africa prepares to close a significant chapter in forensic education, we pause to honour his legacy.
+As South Africa closes a significant chapter in forensic education, we pause to honour Dr Olivier's legacy.
 After a 16-year run, the National Certificate: Forensic Biology (SAQA ID 57977, NQF 6), in its current form as a Legacy Qualification, will no longer have learner uptake from 30 June 2026.
 Quality Bodies and industry stakeholders are currently realigning the qualification to the Occupational Framework.
 This makes 2026 not only a year of transition, but also a fitting moment to remember one of the people who helped lay the foundation for forensic biology education in this country.
+Dr N.J.C.
+Olivier’s contribution lives on in every learner empowered, every standard upheld, and every step taken toward professional excellence in forensic biology.